zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 3D Survey Collection (v.
-1.6.1) Structure
+1.7.0) Structure
 =====================================

-3DSC is composed of several independent panels placed on the sidebar of Blender, within the tab named *3DSC*.
-Panels can easily be arranged by grabbing them from the top right corner.
+3DSC is an end-to-end toolkit for georeferenced 3D survey workflows in Blender.
+From import and QA to LOD, optimization, and export, it supports a complete operational pipeline with contextual help per tool.
+Panels are organized in the *3DSC* tab of the Blender sidebar and can be rearranged from their top-right handle.

 .. contents::
    :local: